enderseven1/xna-cncnet-client/README.md

 # CnCNet Client modified by Metadorius and Shimada Mizuki #

 This client is modified by Metadorius and me.
 I translated it to Chinese and add a tag of my mod in it.
 Includes a setting item for Tooltip of phobos.
-And you can use ime in it.
+And you can use IME in it.

-Thanks for JunYue_OwO, he/she made ime for this client.
+Thanks for JunYue_OwO, he/she made IME for this client.

 # CnCNet Client #